PhilipYip1988/python-tutorials/001_install/readme.md

 ## Package Manager

-Before going ahead with the install, it is worthwhile taking the time to understand the differences in the above methods, which fundamentally relate to the package manager, utility used to install Python Packages.
+Before going ahead with the install, it is worthwhile taking the time to understand the differences in the above methods, which fundamentally relate to the package manager, which is the utility used to install Python Packages.

 ### pip